daddy-knows-best/rstrip/README.md

 # rstrip

-trim the spaces at the end of line that can replace the below `sed` command:
+trim the trailing spaces at the end of line that can replace the below `sed` command:

 ```
 $ echo -en "Hello World\r\n" | gsed -z -E 's/[[:space:]]*$//' | hexdump -C